bioidiap/bob.ip.flandmark/doc/guide.rst

    >>> keypoints
    array([[...]])

-You can use the package ``bob.ip.draw`` to draw the rectangles and keypoints on the target image.
+You can use the package :ref:`bob.ip.draw <bob.ip.draw>` to draw the rectangles and key-points on the target image.
 A complete script would be something like:

 .. plot:: plot/show_lena.py
    :include-source: True